Thermodynamic route of Nb3Sn nucleation: Role of oxygen: Abstract

 \section{Abstract}

-Intermetallic Nb$_3$Sn alloys have long been believed to form through Sn diffusion into Nb via grain boundaries.
-However, our observations of significant oxygen content in Nb$_3$Sn prompted investigation of alternative formation mechanisms.
-Through experiments involving different oxide interfaces (clean HF-treated, native oxidized, and anodized), we demonstrate a fundamentally new reaction-based mechanism for Nb$_3$Sn nucleation, which deviates from the previously known diffusion-based mechanism.
-Our findings highlight the critical involvement of a SnO$_x$ intermediate phase that further reduces to metallic Sn, leading to alloy nucleation.
-This new mechanism identifies the principles for growth optimization and new synthesis of high-quality Nb$_3$Sn superconductors.
+Intermetallic Nb$_3$Sn alloys have long been believed to form through Sn diffusion into Nb.
+However, our observations of significant oxygen content in Nb$_3$Sn prompted an investigation of alternative formation mechanisms.
+Through experiments involving different oxide interfaces (clean HF-treated, native oxidized, and anodized), we demonstrate a thermodynamic route that fundamentally challenges the conventional Sn diffusion mechanism for Nb$_3$Sn nucleation.
+Our results highlight the critical involvement of a SnO$_x$ intermediate phase.
+This new nucleation mechanism identifies the principles for growth optimization and new synthesis of high-quality Nb$_3$Sn superconductors.